LalityaSawant/Berkley-ML-AI-Final_CapstoneProject/README.md

 The Exponential Smoothing model was applied to the dataset, revealing promising results in terms of prediction accuracy.
 This method leverages a weighted average of past observations, assigning exponentially decreasing weights to older data points.
 The adaptability of Exponential Smoothing makes it effective in capturing trends and seasonality in time-series data.

 ### LSTM and GRU Models
 Two deep learning models, Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU), were implemented to further explore the dataset.
 Both LSTM and GRU exhibited notable improvements in prediction accuracy.
-Long Short-Term Memory networks are known for their ability to capture long-term dependencies in sequential data, while Gated Recurrent Units, a more efficient variant of LSTM, also demonstrated competitive performance.
+Long Short-Term Memory Networks are known for their ability to capture long-term dependencies in sequential data, while Gated Recurrent Units, a more efficient variant of LSTM, also demonstrated competitive performance.

 ## Recommendations / Lessons Learned for Current Iteration: